FarronF/limerick-council-meetings/meetings/2023/10/19-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of the Municipal District of Cappamore-Kilmallock - 21st September 2023.md

 11.

-Notice of Motion submitted by Councillor Carey---
+Notice of Motion submitted by Councillor Carey
+---
 I will move at the next meeting of the Cappamore-Kilmallock Municipal District meeting

 that the public road in Kilfinane between Captains Lane and Seachnasaigh’s Bar on the